shuklaashi2303/FinalProjectStock/README.md

 ## Description of Data Source:
 - Data is gathered from yahoo finance
-- another source is to use finance using- pip install finance
+- another source is to use finance using- pip install yfinance

 ## Questions Hoping to Answer:
 - What is the expected value of the customers' stocks based on their portfolio in the future? (prediction)